top of page

 1. Delay Decisions

 January is not the time for life-altering plans.
-Let clarity settle before committing.
+Allow clarity to settle before committing.

 2. Choose One Anchor